microtrain/bootcamp/13-Express/07-UserApp.md

   break;
 ```

 Make the submit button responsive.
-While a block level button makes sense on a small screen, it looks odd spanning the width of a desktop monitor.
-We can resolve this this by making the button responsive.
+While a block-level button makes sense on a small screen, it looks odd spanning the width of a desktop monitor.
+We can resolve this by making the button responsive.
 Make sure Gulp is running and add the following to *src/scss/form.scss*.
 You can test this by opening dev tools and toggling between mobile and desktop views.

 *src/scss/form.scss*
 ```scss